What Is Stress Management?

 When deciding how to manage stress, it is important to make sure your method is healthy and will work long-term.
 For example, eating comfort food may help someone feel better in the short term.
 If eating comfort food becomes a primary or compulsive method for dealing with stress, health can be affected.
 This may result in another potential stressor – poor physical health.

 Talking to a therapist about stress management can also be a key part of addressing and reducing it in the long-term.
-After getting to know you, a therapist may recommend healthy strategies for dealing with stress.
+After getting to know you, a therapist may recommend chronic stress counseling or healthy strategies for dealing with stress.
 They might personalize these to best suit your needs.

 Stress Management Therapy

 When stress leads to drug abuse, chronic illness or pain, lack of pleasure or relaxation, or otherwise negatively affects well-being, meeting with a mental health professional or medical doctor can help.
 Health care professionals can work with you to treat your stress symptoms and work through the issues causing it.

 Therapy can help address stress that occurs as a result of life events.
 When a person is stressed due to loss, divorce, or a life-altering medical diagnosis, stress management therapy can help address these concerns and other effects they can have on a person’s life.
 When workplace issues lead to stress, for example, a therapist may help a person explore ways to deal with those issues.
 If an individual is stressed because of a family or relationship issue, couples or family therapy may help them resolve the issue.
 This can reduce stress for everyone involved.

 Therapists and counselors use many types of treatment to help people cope with stress in healthy ways.
 For example, cognitive behavioral therapy (CBT) is often an effective form of therapy for stress.
 CBT can help change negative thought patterns that develop because of stress.
 It is often used to help people find new ways of thinking about events that cause stress.
 These new ways of thinking can help reduce the impact of the stressor.